 Health controls for travellers arriving from the EU or Schengen-countries were discontinued in June 2022.
 Health controls for travellers arriving from non-EU, non-Schengen countries have been lifted with effect from 21/10/2022.
 Passengers arriving at Palma Airport no longer need to provide proof of Covid-vaccination / -recovery or a negative test result.
 A health control form is no longer required.

 Restaurants and hotels are allowed to serve indoors as well as outdoors.
 There are no longer any restrictions regarding the maximum number of people that can be seated at the same table.
-Earlier this year, people wishing to dine inside a restaurant still needed to be able to provide proof of vaccination or recovery or a negative test result.
+At the beginning of 2022, people wishing to dine inside a restaurant still needed to be able to provide proof of vaccination or recovery or a negative test result.
 However, as of 12/02/2022, this is no longer required.
-And, in line with the latest changes, as of 20/04/2022, face masks are no longer needed in restaurants.

 There is no longer a limitation to the maximum number of people that can meet outside.
 While, for some time, it had not been permitted to visit the beach at night-time, there are currently no restrictions.
 Beaches can be accessed any time, day or night.

 A curfew that had been introduced in December 2020, came to an end on the 3rd of June 2021, after a ruling by the Spanish Supreme Court.
 Following this, it was not permitted to meet people from other households between 2 am and 6 am, however, these restrictions were lifted at the beginning of September 2021.
-Bars and restaurants are currently allowed to open up until 2 am.
-At the beginning of October 2021, the opening times for pubs were extended to 4 am.
 The long-debated re-opening of nightclubs took place on 8/10/2021.
-Earlier this year, anyone visiting a bar or a nightclub needed to be able to provide proof of vaccination/recovery or a negative test result.
+Initially, anyone visiting a bar or a nightclub needed to be able to provide proof of vaccination/recovery or a negative test result.
 As of 12/02/2022, this is no longer required.

-The wearing of a face mask on public transport continues to be obligatory, despite the fact that the rules have been relaxed elsewhere.
-The consumption of food or drink on public transport is not allowed.
-Face masks should also be worn inside taxis and transfer vehicles.
-They are not needed inside car hire vehicles.
+The wearing of a face mask on public transport continued to be obligatory until 7/2/2023, despite the fact that the rules have been relaxed elsewhere.
+As of 8/2/2023, it is once again possible to use public transport, like buses, trains, taxis and transfer vehicles without a face mask.

 Please familiarise yourself with the current entry regulations for your travel destination several days prior to departure.
 If a negative Covid test result is required, you will need to arrange an appointment at one of the private health clinics located on the island.
 For more information on Covid-testing in Mallorca, please see here.
 If you are returning to the UK, you will find a summary of the requirements on our page “Travelling from Mallorca to the UK – Covid-19 rules“.